MARTA Artbound Residency

 Through a unique partnership with media companies and property owners, A&E Atlanta activates spaces through outdoor media, local art, and advertising, helps to redefine Downtown living, and provides artists a platform to display their vivid ideas and spur conversation, excitement, and reflection.

-How can the A&E Atlanta digital platform become more interactive and simultaneously provide meaningful and exciting content authentic to downtown?
+How can your project support the A&E Atlanta digital platform to become more interactive and simultaneously provide meaningful and exciting content that is authentic to downtown?

-What innovative technology and art can be employed on the screens to inform and educate the public about the A&E District and its programs?
+What innovative technology and art can be employed on the screens to inform and educate the public about Downtown, the A&E District, and its programs?